KafayatYusuf/raw-data-api/docs/src/installation/docker.md

 ## Run Docker

-You can either use full composed docker-compose directly or you can build docker containers manually .
+You can either use full composed docker-compose directly or you can build docker containers manually.

 ### Spin up the containers using docker compose